German-Mongolian Institute for Resources and Technology

-The governments of Germany and Mongolia co-founded the German-Mongolian Institute for Resources and Technology (GMIT - in German: Deutsch-Mongolische Hochschule für Rohstoffe und Technologie, DMHT), based on an agreement which was signed in October 2011 by Mongolian President Tsakhiagiin Elbegdorj and German Chancellor Angela Merkel.
+German-Mongolian Institute for Resources and Technology (GMIT; in German: Deutsch-Mongolische Hochschule für Rohstoffe und Technologie, DMHT), was co-founded by German and Mongolian governments based on an agreement which was signed in October 2011 by Mongolian President Tsakhiagiin Elbegdorj and German Chancellor Angela Merkel.
 GMIT started with its first 35 students in 2013.
 On June 20, 2018 the first graduation of Bachelor students took place.

-As a public (state-owned) university, GMIT has the objective to promote scientific teaching and research in the mining sector and the environmental sector, which are utterly important for the future of Mongolia.
+As a state-owned university, GMIT has the objective to promote scientific teaching and research in the mining and environmental sector, which are utterly important for the future of Mongolia.